kubernetes/enhancements/keps/sig-storage/2589-csi-migration-portworx/README.md

 ## Motivation

 Currently the Portworx volume provisioning happens through Portworx in-tree driver.
-As part of the parent KEP [CSI Migration](https://github.com/kubernetes/enhancements/tree/master/keps/sig-storage/625-csi-migration), the Portworx in-tree driver needs to be deprecated in order to give to use Portworx CSI driver.
+As part of the parent KEP [CSI Migration](https://github.com/kubernetes/enhancements/tree/master/keps/sig-storage/625-csi-migration), the Portworx in-tree driver logic needs to be "migrated" to use Portworx CSI driver instead.

 ### Goals